aau-claaudia/hpc/docs/mistral/how-to-access.md

 ---

-## Step 2 — Request API key access
+## Level 2 — Request API key access

 API keys allow you to call Mistral models programmatically from your own code.
 This requires an additional approval step.